chalmers-revere/2018-wasp-summer-school/flashing/README.md

 4. Bring the service down with the following command

-* `docker-compose - bbb.yml down' (NOTE: Wait until you see an output for the services with the message "done")`
+* `docker-compose -f bbb.yml down' (NOTE: Wait until you see an output for the services with the message "done")`

 5. Navigate to the directory where you runned make